jpravetz/epdoc-strava/README.md

 - Handle paginated data, in other words, requests that exceed 200 activities.
   - Done for starred segments
-- I started working on a PDF report generator, however I have barely begun this effort and will probably not ever complete it.
-It is at `bin/pdfgen.js`.
 - Get `--segment` working again
-- Fix authentication experience so tokens are held for longer
+- Fix authorization experience so tokens are held for longer
+- Write at least some jest unit tests